 The newest edition of OBOS focuses on women’s reproductive health and sexuality and includes dozens of personal stories and essential, up-to-date information about gender identity, sexual orientation, birth control, abortion, pregnancy and birth, menopause and other health issues such as breast and ovarian cancers and sexual health as women age.
-It also addresses changes in the health care system, safer sex, environmental health risks, body image and local and global activism.
-And for the first time, it offers an entire chapter on relationships based on women’s conversations which took place online over the course of a month.

 Another first is the new cover which features 52 women’s pictures, from young to old, who have been influenced in some way by reading OBOS.
 One woman wrote with her submission, "I first picked up Our Bodies Ourselves for a human sexuality class in college.
 Since then, the book has been my ‘go to’ book.
 Even in a time when I can just plug in questions into Google, it is so much more meaningful when I can open a book that I know has touched the lies of many women.
 That common experience means so much more than a search engine."

 Gloria Steinem is among the many women everywhere who can relate.
 "Within these pages, you will find the voice of a women’s health movement that is based on shared experience.
 Listen to it -- and add your own voice," she wrote in a cover quote.